 If you are looking for something for a special person and you are just not sure what they would like, then may we suggest an Arran Art Gallery Gift Voucher?
 This can be for any value and includes a complimentary artist card for your own message or we can write one for you and post it directly to the recipient.

 A brief guide to delivery options

-For deliveries within the UK we use Royal Mail.
+For deliveries within the UK we use Royal Mail and Hermes.
 The cost of delivery includes postage and packaging.

 Depending on the dimensions and the weight, artwork can be posted with either by 'First Class Signed For', 'Special Delivery', guaranteed to arrive the next working day (Mon-Fri) if posted by lunchtime; or by 'Parcelforce' which takes 48-hours (Mon-Fri).